1. How do Levels A-H in A Reason For Science® correspond to grade levels?

 In very general terms, “Emergent” Levels (A, B, C) are designed for beginning readers, comparable to the reading ability of an average Kindergarten student.
 “Transitional” Levels (D, E, F, G, H) are designed for intermediate readers, or roughly 1st grade.
 “Fluent” Levels (I, J, K, L, M) are designed for Early Fluent readers, roughly 2nd grade.

 However, it is essential to keep in mind that every child is different!
 It’s not uncommon to find Fluent readers in Kindergarten, or Emergent readers in higher grades.
-The A Reason For Guided Reading® Teacher Resource Binder contains a detailed discussion of how to determine a specific child’s reading level.
+The A Reason For Reading® Teacher Resource Binder contains a detailed discussion of how to determine a specific child’s reading level.

-4. What is the difference between the A Reason For Guided Reading® Scripture series and the Values series?
+4. What is the difference between the A Reason For Reading® Scripture series and the Values series?

 Books in the Scripture series—those with purple-edged covers—are based on Bible stories or characters like Daniel, Esther, Joseph, and Peter.
 This series also includes parables like the Ten Lepers.
 The back cover contains the specific Scripture reference.